Agoric/documentation/main/getting-started/ertp-introduction.md

   words:
   - A `mint` associated with a Quatloos `brand` can only create new Quatloos and is the only `mint` that can create new Quatloos.
-  - A `issuer` associated with a Quatloos `mint` can only operate on Quatloos asset holders.
+  - An `issuer` associated with a Quatloos `mint` can only operate on Quatloos asset holders.
 It is the only `issuer` that can operate on them.

 ## Amounts